-In some regions, distribution line and electric pole generally goes through the roadside and in some case by the Ail of the croplands but it will be minor and can be avoided or reduced during the construction.
+In some regions, distribution line and electric pole generally goes through the roadside and in some cases by the aisle of the croplands, but it will be minor and can be avoided or reduced during the construction.
 However, in construction period there may be a loss of one-season crops due to these unavoidable conditions and BREB will pay the crop compensations to the farmers and farmer can continue their cultivation.
 A livelihood restoration programme has been suggested in this report and the cost for implementing compensation plan for livelihood restoration has been already added in the DPP.
-The distribution length alignment was initially prepared, and based on early surveys, the distribution lengths for 33KV and 11 KV lines are estimated.
+The distribution length alignment was initially prepared, and based on early surveys, the distribution lengths for 33/11 kV & below voltage line (New/Upgradation) to be 12430 km.
 During the construction phase, the exact loss will be known.
 The lines, on the other hand, will run beside the road.
 Temporary effects on the loss of crops during construction, which shall be minimized and mitigated as much as possible and compensated if necessary.

-A total of 84 new substations will be constructed under the 21 PBS which require 40-50 decimals of land for each substation.
-As all of the substation's sites are not purchased till the present, As per the Land Audit interim phase till June 2024, 30 substations (out of 116 SS) of Rajshahi and Rangpur Divisions have been audited in which 22 are newly land purchased proposed SS, 1 is proposed new substation in donated land.
+A total of 90 Nos. new substations will be constructed under the 19 PBS which require 40-50 decimals of land for each substation.
+As all of the substation's site are not purchased till the present, from the field studies and information from respective PBS, few PBSs purchased the land that was needed for the proposed substations.
 These lands will be purchased by willing buyers and willing seller process.
 BREB has already audited the purchased lands which are proposed for the new substations and found all of the lands are already purchased for this project in compliance with AIIBs policies and negotiated settlement, legally documented and full compensation have been given.
 In addition, few of the lands are selected for purchase and rest of the lands are under negotiation stage between PBSs and landowner.

-Substation areas for augmentation of existing 32 substations.
-So overall impact on the affected people is minimal considering most of the land be purchased through willing buyer and seller mechanism.
+Substation areas for augmentation of existing 49 Nos. substations.
+So overall impact on the affected people is minimal considering most of the land be purchased through willing buyer and willing seller mechanism.
 BREB has already taken initiatives for direct purchase of land.
 Among the total identified substations, no primary and secondary structures are identified affected.
 However, if any structures are identified during the census survey in future identified sub-stations, compensation will be paid according to current market price and replacement cost.
 As well as owners will be able to take away salvage materials as agreed by BREB.